Battle of the Pass of Brander: Harrowing the North

-The Pass of Brander
+Pass of Brander

 Alexander MacDougall, too old and sick to take part in the fighting, lay in his castle at Dunstaffnage so throughout the period his eldest son, John Bacach, was the main war leader of the MacDougalls.
 In the summer of 1308, possibly late August, his army took up position in the narrow Pass of Brander, where the River Awe slices through the southern slope of Ben Cruachan on its way down from Loch Awe.
 However, only Barbour's poem "The Brus" (late 14th century) places the battle; it does not mention the pass by name but the description fits.
 The large number of cairns around the Bridge of Awe may give some support to the location.

 John Bacach, who gave as an excuse in a letter to King Edward that he was recovering from an illness, observed his dispositions from a galley on Loch Awe.
 His men were hidden in the hillside, overlooking the narrow path through the pass.
 If they looked for a repetition of the Battle of Dalrigh they were to be disappointed, for Bruce had now learned enough of guerrilla warfare and had enough men to sidestep such a trap.
 A party of loyal Scottish archers commanded by Sir James Douglas climbed even higher up Ben Cruachan and – completely unobserved – positioned themselves in the enemy's rear.
 As the MacDougalls attacked, they were caught in a vice, with King Robert coming from below and the Black Douglas from above.
 The men of Argyll wavered and then broke.
-They were chased westwards across the River Awe all the way back to Dunstaffnage, while John escaped down the Loch in his galley, eventually taking refuge in England, like the Earl of Buchan.
+They were chased westwards across the River Awe back to Dunstaffnage, while John escaped down the Loch in his galley, eventually taking refuge in England, like the Earl of Buchan.
 The Lord of Argyll surrendered and did homage to Bruce, but the following year he joined his son in exile, dying in 1310 in the service of Edward II.

 The campaign of 1307 and 1308 ended the internal threat to the Scottish king.
 All of his Comyn enemies had been destroyed or exiled and their lands lost.
 The survivors no longer had a power base in Scotland, and were only able to continue the fight as volunteers in the English army.
 Nevertheless, a legacy of bitterness remained, eventually to return to Scotland in 1332, under very different circumstances.